 We are delighted to announce that the University will provide support for quarantine costs of up to £1,750 for students resident in countries on the UKVI red list.
 This package of financial support is available for both new and continuing students joining us for the 2021-22 academic year.
 Visit: Hardship funding

-It made news headlines around the world.
+The first instalment was released in August last year and made news headlines around the world.